danielsz/Palimpsest/README.md

 ### Installing with ELPA

-Please make sure you have Marmalade in your package archives.
+Please make sure you have Marmalade or MELPA in your package archives.

     (setq package-archives '(("gnu" . "http://elpa.gnu.org/packages/")
 	                         ("marmalade" . "http://marmalade-repo.org/packages/")